burner-account/wails3-ng-ts/README.md

    This will create a production-ready executable in the `bin` directory.

+## Bad template design choice

+To get the ng-cli part to work with the wails3 tasks, the frontend/package.json scripts currently contains something fishy: A call to node in order to read the WAILS_VITE_PORT variable.
+This will be gone as soon as a way presents itself to properly configure FRONTEND_DEVSERVER_URL without pitfalls.

 ## Exploring Wails3 Features

 Now that you have your project set up, it's time to explore the features that Wails3 offers: